Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - **Track record:** Delegators can look at the track record of a validator they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime, and how often the node was compromised.

 Validators can also provide a website address to complete their resume.
 Validators need to build a good reputation to attract delegators.
 It's good practice for validators to have their setup audited by third parties.
-Please note that the Terra team will not approve or conduct any audits.
+Please note that the Daodiseo team will not approve or conduct any audits.

 ## Responsibilities